June 5, 2026

 What is the current status of discussions regarding the Vaud tax shield?

 The Federal Supreme Court has issued its ruling and dismissed the appellants’ claims (9C_541/2025 of April 22, 2026).
 The Vaud government was indeed within its rights to link a potential return to the tax shield, in its “pre-2021” version, to the outcome of the vote on the so-called “12%” popular initiative, which aims to impose a tax cut of that same percentage in the canton.
-The State Council will now be able to set a date for the vote on this popular initiative, which, if approved by the electorate, would prevent a return to a tax cap that—let’s not beat around the bush—effectively limited the tax burden on certain taxpayers and prevented confiscatory taxation prohibited by the Constitution.
+The State Council set September 27, 2026, as the date for the vote on this popular initiative, which, if approved by the electorate, would prevent a return to a tax cap that—let’s not beat around the bush—effectively limited the tax burden on certain taxpayers and prevented confiscatory taxation prohibited by the Constitution.

 This is a referendum that promises to be complex, to say the least… Best-case scenario: the initiative is approved, leading to a general tax cut.
 But wealthy taxpayers, who contribute more than average to public finances, may leave the canton—if they haven’t already.
 This could eventually lead to higher taxes, as the resulting deficit would need to be covered.
 Tails: The initiative is rejected.
 In that case, there is no general tax cut.
 But wealthy taxpayers, benefiting from the tax cap, might stay.
 If they have already left, however, taxes may also rise to make up for this shortfall.
 In other words, regardless of the outcome of the vote, the tax burden on the population could very well, in the end, increase.